-- There is the chance that a position may never be opened, which could affect your trading strategy, because a limit order is ‘you price or better’
+- There is the chance that a position may never be opened, which could affect your trading strategy because a limit order is ‘your price or better’

 - Limit orders do not protect against loss – for that, you’ll need a stop order.
-So, even if you have a limit order in place, without a stop order your potential for loss is uncapped should the market move unfavourably.
-Learn more about stop orders
+So, even if you have a limit order in place, without a stop order your potential for loss is uncapped should the market move unfavourably

 Limit order example

-Let’s say you want to go long on Apple shares with spread betting.
+Let’s say you want to go long on Apple shares with CFDs.
 You’ve conducted your own analysis and believe that Apple shares will likely go up briefly in a ‘dead cat bounce’, then fall again.
-Your prediction is that this will happen when the Apple share price reaches 9920.
+Your prediction is that this will happen when the Apple share price reaches 9,920.